svn2github/wordpress-vip-plugins/intensedebate/readme.txt

 6. Final step of the registration process - a few helpful links to get you started getting the most out of your new IntenseDebate comment system.

 == Changelog ==
+= 2.7 =
+* Added ability to explicitly log in as a WordPress.com user
+* Added basic connection diagnostics during installation
+* More robust detection/loading of JSON libraries

+= 2.6 =
+* Fixed pass-by-reference bug for PHP 5.3, props Maciek P
+* Minor modification to the way JSON-compat functions are loaded to work better with WP 2.9 under certain conditions

+= 2.5 =
+* Adjusted sync queue handling to handle bigger queues more reliably
+* Removed DB logging entirely
+* Added some API functions: get comment counts per post/total, get total approved comments, remotely retrieve queue, remotely cancel an operation, ability to lock queue temporarily
+* Load comment details right before sync to avoid stale information syncing
+* Improve duplicate comment handling
+* Improve comment status syncing
+* Fix bug in handling comments being enabled/disabled on a Post/Page
+* Throttling on the number of outgoing requests to reduce loads on both ends of the system
+* Ability to import a single Post/Page's comments
+* Added partial support for Trash feature in WP 2.9+

 = 2.4.2 =
 * Stopped using the onload JS event to load ID because some people had other plugins/widgets that were clobbering it